rickypatel38/GreatSage/README.md

     * pH Sensor Error Catching / Logging
     * EC Sensor Error Catching / Logging
     * DS18B20 Sensor Error Catching / Logging
-    * DHT22 Sensor Error Catching / Logging
     * WebPowerSwitch Error Catching / Logging
-    * Create a "isDown" table to have status of each sensor.
-    * Create an alerting system that alerts if the Raspberry Pi itself is down.
+    * Create an alerting system that alerts if the Raspberry Pi or a sensor is down.

 ### Features ###
-* Log when Powerswitch is turned off and on in DB.
+* Log when Powerswitch is turned off and on in ThingSpeak.
 * Add a "tags" for the powerswitch number i.e. Switch 1 is "Main Lights"